pavleen14/Machine-Learning-Lab/README.md

-# Machine Learning Lab Experiments
+# Machine Learning Lab Experiments - Sem 8
 <ol>
 <li> Make a decision tree classifier on Breast Cancer dataset using Scikit learn in python. </li>
 <li> Study and implement the Naive bayes on a breast cancer dataset using Scikit learn in python. </li>